department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/hospitalization.md

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if **one of the following is true for you**:
+You may be able to get disability benefits if one of the below experiences with hospital care is true for you.

+**One of these must be true:**
   - You spent more than 21 days in a VA hospital or other approved hospital for a service-connected disability, **or**
   - You were under hospital observation for more than 21 days at our expense for a service-connected disability